Everything you need to know about working with me to create the wedding suite of your dreams!

 Of course!
-When we go over your mood board, we’ll see if there’s any wording from those that you particularly like and can be folded into your suite.
-And we’ll also take a look at what I’ve done previously, and tweak it to your unique perspective!
+When we get to the consultation stage, we’ll see if there’s any wording from those that you particularly like and can be folded into your suite.
+And we’ll also take a look at what I’ve done previously, and tweak it to your unique requirements.

 You will always need to provide me with the who, when and where though!

 Q Can we see our design before you make it?

 Yes!
 Once we’ve had our consultation, I’ll create two designs of what your invitation suite might look like.
 Once you’ve picked a direction, I’ll go ahead and roll your chosen design across the whole of the suite that we’ve outlined together, and send you some electronic proofs (PDFs).
 From here, you have two rounds of amendments, this could be tweaking some sizing or fixing spelling mistakes to make sure we’re both 100% happy with the final design.

 Lastly, you’ll need to give me written consent that you’re happy with the suite and the costs involved for production so that I’m clear to take the suite into production.

 Q Can we have a physical proof of our stationery?

 Physical proofs are available.
 Standard (digitally printed) proofs are priced from £50 each, any other bespoke print will incur a cost of £100+ depending on materials and processes used.